-Key features of Accora hospital beds for home use
+Adjustable hospital beds for home use designed for comfort and safety

 A hospital bed can make life easier, safer, and more comfortable, whether for short-term recovery or long-term care.
 The right bed depends on who will be using it and their specific needs.